 Kate takes a personalized approach to each case and meet with her clients and their families, if necessary in nursing homes and hospitals, on short-notice and during flexible hours.

-I am dedicated to offering excellent, cost-effective legal services, in plain language, with a personalized touch.
+The Law Office of Kate Curler is dedicated to offering excellent, cost-effective legal services, in plain language, with a personalized touch.

-As some people age or as the result of a disability, they lose the ability to make personal decisions regarding their health or finances.
-Sometimes, a guardianship of a disabled person is appropriate.
-Taking steps to become a guardian is often a difficult and emotional decision.
-The Law Office of Kate Curler works with families to guide them through this complicated process in the easiest, most cost-effective and dignified way possible.
+Due to age or as the result of a disability or illness, some people can no longer make personal decisions regarding their health or finances.
+Sometimes, someone must step up and become the guardian of the disabled person.
+Becoming a guardian is often a difficult and emotional decision.
+Kate works with families to guide them through this complicated process in the easiest, most cost-effective and dignified way possible.

 NURSING HOME NEGOTIATIONS

 An illness followed by a sudden discharge from a hospital can be a stressful time for baby boomers, seniors and their families.
 Family caregivers often have only a short time to tour nursing homes, review placement contracts and make financial decisions.
 Too often, nursing home contracts include illegal or unfair provisions.
 Kate meets with families facing this decision, on short-notice and during flexible hours, to assist with the choice of facilities, the review of paperwork, setting clear guidelines for rehabilitation and periodically reviewing any available options to return home.
 If necessary, the Law Office of Kate Curler can also aid with Medicaid Planning to preserve assets for a healthy spouse and future generations.